Childhood in the U.S. and Israel

 “Your message to me is one word.
 ‘Do.’
 Do as you believe and people will follow you.
 Do not just know what is right, do what is right.
 Only then will other people follow you.
 Only then will you have the power to affect the world.””

 After Alex died, we gathered his writings - his three army journals, the hundreds of letters that Alex had written to us and to friends, and his senior thesis from Cornell, Letters from the Diaspora.
-We hope Alex’s words and art will inspire young people as they struggle with some of the questions that Alex asked himself as he tried to translate idealism into action.
+We hope Alex’s words and art will inspire young people as they struggle with some of the same questions that Alex asked himself as he tried to translate idealism into action.